How To Use Incentives With Retail Employees The Right Way

 There is a lot of evidence incentives can motivate higher levels of performance and productivity.
 Here are some extra retail staff incentive ideas to consider.

-The Driver and Expressive personality styles, in particular, will find the loopholes and weaknesses to achieve the desired set of widgets sold.
+In particular, the Driver and Expressive personality styles will find loopholes and weaknesses to achieve the desired set of widgets sold.
 They feel the end naturally justifies the means.

 How to do a better job when offering associates incentives